 He is routinely on-call for surgical emergencies at Campbelltown Public Hospital, which runs the 2nd busiest emergency department in New South Wales (over 80,000 presentations/year).
 On-call general surgeons such as Dr Ong, manage a broad variety of emergencies such as appendicitis, gallbladder attacks, hernia and bowel emergencies, abscesses, trauma, as well as emergencies from other surgical and medical specialties.

 Dr Ong introduced laparoscopic ventral hernia repairs to Macarthur.
 Laparoscopic repairs have been shown to potentially lower infection and hernia recurrence.
-He was nominated as one of the preceptors for BARD© HERNIA – the pre-eminent hernia company in the world.
+He was nominated as one of the preceptors for BARD© HERNIA and is an honorary surgeon to 3M/KCI Australia.
 He introduced the “echo positioning system” to Macarthur, which facilitates laparoscopic repairs of complex ventral hernias.
 He is a key-opinion-leader for Clarius (ultrasound) in Australia.

 Dr Ong sees WorkCover hernia patients and is consulted for WorkCover hernia-related matters in his practice.